- University Life

 Many established NGO advocacy and service organizations are searching for ways to adapt the principles of social enterprise to transform their current operations.
 Many are also seeking ways to diversify their funding base beyond traditional sources of gifts and grants – techniques for doing this will be studied by all students in the program.
 In addition, many large corporations are creating or expanding their own corporate social responsibility programs, and growing their businesses through social entrepreneurial ventures.
 These include most Fortune 500 companies and many multinationals headquartered in Europe and Asia.

-These two types of careers explain why the shows a fork in the second year.
+These two types of careers explain why the Curriculum Roadmap (PDF) shows a fork in the second year.
 By then you’ll hopefully know which direction is best for you, you will choose courses and select a capstone project to support your choice.

 No graduate program can turn students into entrepreneurs, but a good one can amplify and augment the experiences and mindset they bring to it, and give them skills and knowledge that can increase their likelihood of success.
 Entrepreneurs seldom follow existing paths, so no single curriculum is right for everyone.
 This is why this program tries to maximize your flexibility and give you options in how you tailor it to your needs.